Pulitzer Prize for Music: History

 The Pulitzer Prize Advisory Board officially announced: "After more than a year of studying the Prize, now in its 61st year, the Pulitzer Prize Board declares its strong desire to consider and honor the full range of distinguished American musical compositions—from the contemporary classical symphony to jazz, opera, choral, musical theater, movie scores and other forms of musical excellence...Through the years, the Prize has been awarded chiefly to composers of classical music and, quite properly, that has been of large importance to the arts community.
 However, despite some past efforts to broaden the competition, only once has the Prize gone to a jazz composition, a musical drama or a movie score.
 In the late 1990s, the Board took tacit note of the criticism leveled at its predecessors for failure to cite two of the country's foremost jazz composers.
 It bestowed a Special Citation on George Gershwin marking the 1998 centennial celebration of his birth and Duke Ellington on his 1999 centennial year.
 Earlier, in 1976, a Special Award was made to Scott Joplin in the American Bicentennial year.
-While Special Awards and Citations continue to be an important option, the Pulitzer Board believes that the Music Prize, in its own annual competition, should encompass the nation's array of distinguished music and hopes that the refinements in the Prize's definition, guidelines and jury membership will serve that end.”
+While Special Awards and Citations continue to be an important option, the Pulitzer Board believes that the Music Prize, in its own annual competition, should encompass the nation's array of distinguished music and hopes that the refinements in the Prize's definition, guidelines and jury membership will serve that end."

-In 2006, a posthumous "Special Citation" was given to jazz composer Thelonious Monk, and in 2007 the prize went to Ornette Coleman, a free jazz composer, for his disc Sound Grammar, a recording of a 2005 concert, the first time a recording won the music Pulitzer, and a first for purely improvised music.
+In 2006, a posthumous "Special Citation" was given to Thelonious Monk, and in 2007 the prize went to Ornette Coleman for his live album Sound Grammar; this was the first time a recording won the Pulitzer, and a first for purely improvised music.

-In 2018, rapper Kendrick Lamar won the award for his 2017 hip hop album Damn.
-The recording was the first musical work not in the jazz or classical genre to win the prize.
+In 2018, hip-hop emcee Kendrick Lamar won the award for his 2017 album Damn.
+This was the first musical work not in the jazz or classical genre to win the prize.